|My Favourite Planet > English > Middle East > Turkey > Ephesus > |

 Strabo, Geography, Book 14, chapter 1, section 21 .

-The second century AD travel writer Pausanias (who was from Lydia) had more to say about the arrival of the Ionian Greeks and their conquest of Miletus and Ephesus.
+The second century AD travel writer Pausanias (who may have been from nearby Lydia) had more to say about the arrival of the Ionian Greeks and their conquest of Miletus and Ephesus.
 He also related that Androklos took Samos for a while, perhaps as long as 10 years.
-Androklos was even depicted on Roman coins of Samos during the 3rd century; perhaps due to a revival of interest in the hero sparked by the works of authors such as Pausanias.
-The founder hero was killed while fighting with the people of Priene against the Carians and was buried in Ephesus, on the road between Olympieion and the Magnesian gate.
+Androklos was even depicted on Roman coins of Samos during the 3rd century AD, perhaps due to a revival of interest in the hero sparked by the works of authors such as Pausanias.
+The founder hero was killed while fighting with the people of Priene against the Carians and was buried in Ephesus, on the road between road between the sanctuary of Artemis Ephesia and the Magnesian Gate via the Olympieion.
 Pausanias' usual mix of myth, legend and heresay is apparent when he discusses the history of the sanctuary of Artemis.

 "...
 Medon and Neileus, the oldest of the sons of Codrus, quarrelled about the rule [of Athens], and Neileus refused to allow Medon to rule over him, because he was lame in one foot.
 The disputants agreed to refer the matter to the Delphic oracle, and the Pythian priestess gave the kingdom of Athens to Medon.
 So Neileus and the rest of the sons of Codrus set out to found a colony, taking with them any Athenian who wished to go with them, but the greatest number of their company was composed of Ionians."